-- 5.4.2.1 An aeronautical information service shall arrange, as necessary, to satisfy operational requirements for the issuance and receipt of NOTAM distributed by telecommunication. - 5.4.2.2 The international exchange of ASHTAM (see 5.2.5.1.6), and NOTAM where the Public Authority for Civil Aviation (PACA) continues to use NOTAM for distribution of information on volcanic activity, shall include volcanic ash advisory centres and the centres designated by regional air navigation agreement for the operation of AFS Secure Aviation Data Information Service (SADIS) and the World Area Forecast System (WAFS) Internet file service (WIFS), and shall take account of the requirements of long-range operations. - 5.4.2.3 The exchange of NOTAM between international NOTAM offices and between international NOTAM offices and multinational NOTAM Processing Units shall, as far as practicable, cover the needs of operations personnel including flight crew members. - 5.4.2.4 A predetermined distribution system for NOTAM transmitted on the AFS in accordance with Annex 15, 6.3.2.3 shall be used whenever possible, subject to the requirements of 5.4.2.3. - 5.4.2.5 The Public Authority for Civil Aviation (PACA) shall upon request grant distribution of NOTAM series other than those distributed internationally.
+5.4.2.2 The international exchange of ASHTAM (see 5.2.5.1.6), and NOTAM where the Civil Aviation Authority (CAA) continues to use NOTAM for distribution of information on volcanic activity, shall include volcanic ash advisory centres and the centres designated by regional air navigation agreement for the operation of AFS Secure Aviation Data Information Service (SADIS) and the World Area Forecast System (WAFS) Internet file service (WIFS), and shall take account of the requirements of long-range operations.

+- 5.4.2.3 The exchange of NOTAM between international NOTAM offices and between international NOTAM offices and multinational NOTAM Processing Units shall, as far as practicable, cover the needs of operations personnel including flight crew members. - 5.4.2.4 A predetermined distribution system for NOTAM transmitted on the AFS in accordance with CAR-175 shall be used whenever possible, subject to the requirements of 5.4.2.3. - 5.4.2.5 The Civil Aviation Authority (CAA) shall, upon request, grant distribution of NOTAM series other than those distributed internationally if applicable.